All Signs Point to Legal

 Onspring already has best in-class solutions that help professionals of all types manage their critical processes in a controlled and efficient manner.
 Many of these professionals also rely upon the Legal team to protect them and their organization from legal purgatory.
 When it comes to managing these requests, as well as any associated legal matters and supporting functions, Corporate Counsel departments have the same needs as the professionals they support—managing the aspects of their process in a structured and access-controlled manner.
 Taking care of business, in other words.

-In short, the new Onspring solution allows Legal teams to:
+In short, Onspring’s new in house legal software allows Legal teams to:

 - Manage internal requests for legal services through a central repository